BIT-ENGD/eeqa/README.md

-# merged some PR for data_convert only, especially for https://github.com/mayubo2333/PAIE .
+# merged some PRs for data convertion  only, especially for https://github.com/mayubo2333/PAIE .